Men are marched out of prison camps. Then corpses float down the river – KION546

 One man has been identified locally as Misganawu, a well-known barber in Humera. ”He had two nicknames, Totit and Gundi,” Alem recalled.
 “I knew Totit very well when he was working in Humera in that hairdressing shop.
 He was born and raised in Humera.”

-Ongoing independent investigations by international and local forensic experts found no evidence that the victims had drowned.
-The experts, who asked not to be identified due to security concerns, told CNN that the bodies had all been exposed to some form of chemical agent after death, leading to a process which had effectively preserved them before entering the water.
+The experts said it was impossible to state definitively at this point whether that preservation occurred naturally — as a result of the environment the bodies were stored in — or whether the bodies were intentionally preserved by their killers.

+“The preservation was key to our findings,” Dr Khalid said.
+“The preservation process takes at least three months [to complete] — and some were in very advanced stages of that process.”

-The fact all the bodies were in a similar state indicated they had been stored in a similar environment, possibly a storage facility or a mass grave, before being dumped into the river, the experts said.
+The fact all the bodies were in a similar state indicates they were stored in a similar environment, possibly a storage facility or a mass grave, before being dumped into the river, experts said.
+Limited areas of decomposition on the victim’s bodies also helped shed further light on what happened after their death.
+The preservation also helped keep intact wounds, tattoos and other identifiers.

-This state of preservation makes it easier to identify the marks on the bodies and what could have caused them, the experts said.

 Some of those found had their arms bound tightly behind their backs, in keeping with a torture technique called “tabay.”
 Several had their hands tied with small gauge yellow electrical wire and bone breakages and dislocations further indicate additional pressure was placed on their bodies before death.

-Note: This story has been updated with the latest findings from forensic experts in Sudan.
-Jennifer Hansler contributed to this report.